csgohacks/master-guide/cheat-software/pastes-and-scams.md

 ## Zappped

+--TODO

 ## Controversial Section!

-* This section describes a highly controversial event/item that may subject to change, you should NOT take this an aboulute reference.
-By reading the following section, you are agreed that r/csgohacks and CSGO cheating masterguide contributors will not bear any reponsibility for any misleading information.
+* This section describes a highly controversial event/item that may subject to change, you should NOT take this as an absolute reference.
+By reading the following section, you are agreeing that r/csgohacks and CSGO cheating masterguide contributors will not bear any reponsibility for any misleading information.

 Zapped.cc is a highly controversial cheat provider that has been claimed to leaking it's user's ip address, causing user's online privacy might be compromised.
-Also according to [Boring](pastes-and-scams.md), a famous cheating youtuber, who has pointed out serval evdience about zapped is a scam.
-However since we cannot validate the accuaracy of his sources, we are still unable to give a conclusion first right now, but until then it will still on the paste and scam list.
+Also according to [Boring](pastes-and-scams.md), a famous cheating youtuber, who has pointed out serval evidence about zapped that it is a scam.
+However since we cannot validate the accuracy of his sources, we are still unable to give a conclusion as of right now, but until then it will still be on the paste and scam list.

-## Do we missed out someting?
+## Have we missed someting?

-If we missed out other scammers or pasted cheat providers, feel free to [create an issue on our github](https://github.com/csgohacks/master-guide/issues), and we will look at it.
+If we missed out other scammers or paste cheat providers, feel free to [create an issue on our github](https://github.com/csgohacks/master-guide/issues), and we will look at it.
 However keep in mind that we may not include all of them into this list.